-Trump trumpets 8,000 Sprint, OneWeb jobs | The Japan Times
+Trump trumpets jobs, prosperity preachers at inauguration | The Japan Times

 “It is certainly in my interest to visit him as soon as possible,” he said.
 “The United States is not only the main donor of the United Nations but a fundamental element in its actions.”

 Trump on Friday said Washington’s policies at the U.N. will be different after he takes office.

-“As to the UN, things will be different after Jan 20th,” he said on Twitter, referring to the date of his inauguration.
+“As to the UN, things will be different after Jan 20th,” he wrote on Twitter.

 The tweet came after the United States refrained from vetoing the adoption of a Security Council measure calling on Israel — its closest Middle East ally — to halt settlement activities in Palestinian territory.